 The North Vancouver RCMP is committed to building a safer community through partnerships with local businesses, residents and government agencies.
-The RCMP in North Vancouver enjoys an excellent working relationship with the Mayors and Councils of North Vancouver, and boasts robust and active community involvement in its crime reduction strategies.
+The RCMP in North Vancouver enjoys an excellent working relationship with the Mayors and Councils of North Vancouver and the leadership of both the Squamish and Tsleil-Waututh Nations, and boasts robust and active community involvement in its crime reduction strategies.
 North Vancouver's strong sense of community makes it not only one of the best places in the world to live, but also a fantastic place to work as a police agency.

 North Vancouver is a beautiful place to live.
 It’s renowned for its rural lifestyle while being situated only minutes from Downtown Vancouver.
 Physical fitness and outdoor activities are a way of life in North Vancouver with hiking, skiing, snowboarding, snowshoeing, mountain biking, rock climbing and scuba diving being among the popular sports.
 There never seems to be an end of things to do.
 Both Grouse Mountain and Mount Seymour are within the North Vancouver Detachment area, and Whistler and Blackcomb Mountains are only a ninety minute drive away.

 Supt.
 William Yee graduated from the RCMP training academy in Regina in June of 1996.
 Following training, he was posted to Kelowna Detachment where he served in frontline policing, property crimes and Southeast District Federal Drug section.
 In 2006, Supt.
 Yee was transferred to the Lower Mainland District and served in the Integrated Homicide Investigation Team for 10 years, Combined Forces Enforcement Unit British Columbia and the Office of Investigative Standards.